paul-jean/paul-jean.github.io/_posts/2014-07-22-life-the-react-way.md

 So React is much more efficient by comparison to vanilla JS:

-{% include figure.html url="../../../images/gol-js-vs-react-div.gif" description="React (right) touches the DOM much more selectively than the vanilla JS implementation (left)" %}
+{% include figure.html url="../../../images/gol-js-vs-react-div.gif" description="React (right) touches the DOM much more selectively than the vanilla JS implementation (left)" width="800px" %}

+## Conclusions

 This was a simple demo showing the basic ideas of React, using an app with super simple application logic.